GEOS-DEV/GEOS/src/coreComponents/finiteVolume/docs/FiniteVolume.rst

-.. _FiniteVolume:
+.. _FiniteVolumeDiscrteization:

 Finite Volume Discretization
 -------------------------------

 In the current implementation of the :ref:`SinglePhaseFlow` and the :ref:`CompositionalMultiphaseFlow`, the discretization is based on a cell-centered finite-volume scheme.

 The flux is computed using a Two-Point Flux Approximation (TPFA).